Khan/genqlient/docs/FAQ.md

 err := json.Unmarshal(b, &resp)
 ```

-### … let me use introspection to fetch my client schema
+### … let me use introspection to fetch my client schema?

 This is currently not supported by default.
-You can however use tool such as [gqlfetch](https://github.com/suessflorian/gqlfetch) to build your client schema using introspection and then let `genqlient` continue from there.
+You can however use a tool such as [gqlfetch](https://github.com/suessflorian/gqlfetch) to build your client schema using introspection and then let `genqlient` continue from there.
 Moreover, you can define yourself what happens when `go:generate` is run via managing your own _go runnable_ progam.

 For example - suppose the file `generate/main.go`;